Sam Stern

 Sam Stern (born 29 August 1990) is a British celebrity chef and author.
 He has written six cookbooks Cooking Up A Storm – The Teen Survival Cookbook – translated into 14 languages – Real Food Real Fast; Get Cooking; Sam Stern's Student Cookbook; Eat Vegetarian all published by Walker Books, UK.
 And Virgin to Veteran – How to Get Cooking with Confidence – published by Quadrille.

 Stern grew up as the youngest of five siblings in Yorkshire, England.
 Stern writes a regular blog, with cooking advice and recipes.
 He has written for First News, a children's newspaper.
 He wrote a monthly feature for 'Yorkshire Life Magazine' and has contributed to multiple of newspapers and magazines internationally.
-He has appeared on radio and TV in the US where he toured for three weeks.
+Furthermore, he has appeared on radio and television in the US, where he toured for three weeks.